Sage-of-Mirrors/tp_model_helpers/README.md

 ## About

-This is a set of helper scripts to make converting Wind Waker models back and forth between formats easier - specifically for making custom player models to replace Link.
+This is a set of helper scripts to make converting Twilight Princess models back and forth between formats easier - specifically for making custom player models to replace Link.

+These scripts were modified from LagoLunatic's [Wind Waker Model Helpers](https://github.com/LagoLunatic/ww_model_helpers).

 ## Table of contents